WLCB/archive/pages/Projects/metzerott_formatted.md

 "It is very different," remarked Mrs. Randolph.
 "Freddy is your cousin; but this little boy is no relation, and is besides in quite a different state of life."

-"Fut is state of life?" asked Pinkie."Is it tause he tan yun ayound and F'eddy tant?"
+"Fut is state of life?" asked Pinkie.
+"Is it tause he tan yun ayound and F'eddy tant?"

 <hr><p class="pagenum"><sup>Page 111</sup></p>